 Polykleitos

-A Greek sculptor of the High Classical Period, Polykleitos (Polyclitus) is considered one of the most important and greatest sculptors of classical antiquity, along with Phidias, Myron and Kresilas.
-He worked mainly in bronze and his most famous works, none of which survive today except in replica, include his Kanon of Polykleitos and his Amazon figure.
+A Greek sculptor of the High Classical Period, Polykleitos (Polyclitus) is considered one of the most important and greatest sculptors of classical antiquity, along with Phidias (488-431) and Myron (480-444).
+He created mainly bronze sculpture and his most famous works, none of which survive today except in replica, include his Kanon of Polykleitos and his Amazon figure.

 Biography